What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 Turning a Windfall into Lasting Wealth

 A company acquisition is one of the most significant financial events of your career.
 It is the culmination of your hard work and risk-taking.
-By moving from a reactive to a proactive mindset, you can navigate the complexities and ensure your equity turns into the foundation for your long-term financial goals.
+By shifting from a reactive to a proactive mindset, you can navigate the complexities and ensure your equity becomes the foundation for your long-term financial goals.
 An acquisition can be overwhelming, but your financial future is too important to leave to chance.

 Simplify Wealth Planning

-Marcel Miu, CFA, CFP, is the Founder and Lead Wealth Planner at Simplify Wealth Planning.
-Simplify Wealth Planning is dedicated to helping tech professionals master their money and achieve their financial goals.
+Marcel Miu, CFA and CFP®, is the Founder and Lead Wealth Planner at Simplify Wealth Planning.
+Simplify Wealth Planning is dedicated to helping employees earning company stock master their money and achieve their financial goals.

 Disclosures